rolfen/gnome-deps-light/README.md

+**This *(outdated repo)* is an educative/experimental example of how to use `equivs` to create "stubs packages" in debian / ubuntu**

 ## What?

 The gnome-deps-light virtual package provides stubs which enable you to remove bloaty gnome dependencies.

+In this context, a "stub" is an empty package which could replace a real package.
+This hack can break your system, avoid if possible.

 ## Why?

 There are a few mandatory packages that get installed with gnome, but which I never use.
 I would like to remove them to free some space.
-However gnome would not let me.
+However the packaging manager would not let me because they are listed as dependencies of gnome.

+They are very simple yet relatively big packages, in particular a video animation and some documentation seldom used, so we could get away with it.

-So I created this "virtual package" which "provides" these dependencies, thereby allowing me to delete the said packages.
+So I created this "fake", empty package which "provides" these dependencies, thereby tricking the package manager into allowing me to uninstall them.

 ## A package, where?

 This is the source for building a `.deb` package.
 It relies on the tool `equivs` for quickly building virtual packages.

-## Building
+## Building, how?

 Install `equivs` then have a look at `/usr/share/doc/equivs/README.Debian`.